Pictures of Fantasy, 1983-2023

 Štěpán Zavřel

-This year the artistic direction was assigned to Gabriel Pacheco, a mexican artist born in 1973 who has received international recognition with the delicate and melancholic surrealism of his pastels.
-On display are 350 works by more than thirty illustrators from fifteen countries: the Paronama section is entitled La sostanza poetica (The Poetic Substance)and presents the typographical plates of published and unpublished projects by fifteen international artists.
-The section dedicated to pedagogy, Giocattoli poetici (Poetic Toys), features the work of Rufina Bazlova, a Belarusian artist who uses the pattern of the cross stitch to create a bichromatic pattern (red and white) with which to represent political and social episodes from current history.
-The Theme section entitled Sogni, ricordi e altre poesie (Dreams, Memories and Other Poems) pays homage to the first edition of the exhibition by re-proposing the works of the artists who took part in it: among them the name of Leonora Carrington stands out, chosen as the artist of reference for the Biennale 2022 precisely because of her work as an illustrator of fantastic worlds.
-This is flanked by the special exhibition Storie d’amicizia e d’Arte (Stories of Friendship and Art), which features some plates by illustrators linked to Sarmede: David McKee, Emanuele Luzzati, Květa Pacovská, Jindra Čapek and Józef Wilkoń.
-Looking at these images, even for older people it is impossible not to rediscover childhood memories.
-Part of the exhibition is naturally reserved for the artists of the Sarmede School of Illustration.
+In the section dedicated to pedagogy, Poetic Toys, the work of Rufina Bazlova, a Belarusian artist who recovers the pattern of cross-stitch to create a bichromatic pattern (red and white) with which to represent political and social episodes in current history, stands out.
+The Theme section titled Dreams, Memories and Other Poems aims to pay homage to the first edition of the exhibition by re-proposing the works of the artists who participated in it: the name of Leonora Carrington stands out among them all, chosen as the artist of reference for the 2022 Biennial precisely because of her work as an illustrator of fantastic worlds.
+This is complemented by the special exhibition Stories of Friendship and Art, which features a number of plates by illustrators with ties to Sarmede: David McKee, Emanuele Luzzati, Květa Pacovská, Jindra Čapek and Józef Wilkoń.
+Looking at these images even for older people it is impossible not to rediscover childhood memories.
+Part of the exhibition is, of course, reserved for the artists of the Sarmede School of Illustration.

-Květa Pacovská, Il Clown
+Květa Pacovská, The Clown

 Nourish Sadeghian, Dal’s daughter, 2022, Iran